Summer is over. And the battle to get workers back to the office is heating up - KTVZ

 In his dealings with clients, however, Ein said he sees a lot of companies pushing for more time in the office after Labor Day.
 So he expects that occupancy percentage to rise.

-Indeed, as Covid becomes a more manageable risk, CEOs are eager to have more people back on site, said Johnny Taylor, president and CEO of the Society for Human Resource Management.
+Indeed, as Covid becomes a more manageable risk, CEOs are eager to have more people back on site, said Johnny C. Taylor, Jr., president and CEO of the Society for Human Resource Management.

 “Short of another surge — in which the scientific community says it’s unsafe to come to work — CEOs are saying it’s no longer an issue of safety, and kids are in school,” Taylor said.